contextgarden/context/source/luametatex/source/readme.txt

 ConTeXt, but more as a toolkit to identify issues and conflicts with parallel installations like TeXLive.

+posit:

+This is an experiment with compact high resolution 32 bit floating point numbers.
+We have a Lua interface but also a number moder in MetaPost.

+potrace:

+This library permmits us to play with bitmaps turned outlines, especially in MetaPost.
+It's little code for much fun.

 hb:

 I have a module that works the same as the ffi variant from a couple of years